Nick Van Exel: College career

 Van Exel wanted to play college basketball, but his grades weren't high enough to qualify for a top-flight program, so he went to junior college at Trinity Valley Community College for two years.
 He applied himself to his studies and qualified to enroll at the University of Cincinnati and play for Bearcats coach Bob Huggins.

 Prior to Van Exel's arrival, the Bearcats had gone 18–12.
 In 1991–92, with Van Exel as starting point guard averaging 12.3 points and 2.9 assists per game, the Bearcats went 29–5, won their league tournament, and won four NCAA tournament games to advance to the NCAA Final Four, where they were defeated by Michigan and their "Fab Five."

 In his senior year, Van Exel led Cincinnati with 18.3 points and 4.5 assists per game as the team went 27–5, again won their league tournament, and advanced to the NCAA Elite Eight before falling in overtime to North Carolina.
 Van Exel earned Third-team All-America honors (AP, Basketball Times and Basketball Weekly) and was a finalist for the Wooden Award for player of the year.
-In only two seasons, he became Cincinnati's all-time leader in three-point field goals made (147), attempted (411), and percentage (.358).
-These records have since been surpassed.
+In only two seasons, he became Cincinnati's all-time leader in three-point field goals made (147), three-point field goals attempted (411), and three-point field goal percentage (.358) (These records have since been surpassed).
+Van Exel was inducted into the University of Cincinnati Athletics Hall of Fame in 2018.

+Van Exel is the eighth former men's basketball player to graduate with the help of UC's Student-Athlete Support Services department since 2018.
+He graduated with degrees in interdisciplinary studies in 2023.